KNOW YOUR VOTING RIGHTS

 - If I’m in line when the polls close, can I still vote?
 Yes!
 You have the right to vote if you are in line by 7 p.m. when the polls close.
 (Va.
 Code §24.2-603)

 - Can I wear campaign apparel when going to vote?
 Yes!
-You are allowed to wear apparel and buttons or stickers that contain a candidate’s name or a political slogan to the polls.
+Voters are allowed to wear apparel, including shirts, hats, buttons or stickers that contain a candidate’s name or a political slogan when they go to the polls to vote.
 (Va.
-Code §24.2-604(K))
+Code §24.2-604(J))

 - What if I need instructions on how to use the voting equipment?
 Ask a poll worker for help.
-Poll workers are required to assist you at any time you ask, even if you have entered the voting booth.
+Poll workers are required to assist you any time you ask.
+You can request help after entering the voting booth, but should be allowed to vote privately after receiving help.
 (Va.
 Code §24.2-647)

 Virginia’s Voter ID Law

-- Acceptable IDs: Valid Virginia DMV-Issued Photo ID*; Valid U.S. Passport*; Employee Photo ID; Valid Student Photo ID from Virginia College/University*; Military Photo ID; Any other Photo ID issued by the U.S., Virginia, or a political or local subdivision in Virginia; Virginia Voter Photo ID. *Valid: Photo ID is NOT expired for more than 12 months.
+Acceptable IDs: Valid Virginia DMV-Issued Photo ID*; Valid U.S. Passport; Employee Photo ID; Valid Student Photo ID from Virginia College/University; Military Photo ID; Any other Photo ID issued by the U.S., Virginia, or a political or local subdivision in Virginia; Virginia Voter Photo ID.

 - What if I Don’t Have an ID?
-If you do not have an approved photo ID, you can get a FREE voter photo ID at any general registrar’s office.
+If you do not have an approved photo ID, you can get a FREE voter photo ID even on Election Day at any general registrar’s office.
 You must be a registered voter to apply for the Virginia Voter Photo ID Card.
-If you are not registered, you can register and sign up for the ID in the same trip.
+If you are not registered to vote, you can register and sign up for the ID in the same trip.
 You will have to complete the Virginia Voter Photo Identification Card Application and have your picture taken.
 Once the application is processed, the card will be mailed directly to you.

 - What if I forget my photo ID?
-If you for get your ID and you have time, it is usually better to go back and get it.
-Voters without identification must cast an “ID-only” provisional ballot.
-You must submit a copy of your ID to your local electoral board no later than noon on Monday, November 13 by fax, e-mail, mail, or in-person.
+If you forget your ID and you have time, it is usually better to go back and get it.
+Voters without identification must cast a provisional ballot.
+You must deliver a copy of your ID to your local electoral board no later than noon on Friday, Nov.
+8 by fax, e-mail, mail or in person.
 (Va.
 Code §24.2-653)

 - What if I am a transgender person and my gender-marker doesn't match my gender presentation?
 Check out our Transgender Voter Guide to learn more about your rights and how you can best prepare for Election Day.